 - Merge joins on non-unique columns.
 Merge joins on columns that are guaranteed to have one row per value, also known as "key columns", can execute entirely in-memory.

-You can configure a node's budget for in-memory query processing at node startup with the
+You can also configure a node's total budget for in-memory query processing at node startup with the

 --max-sql-memory flag.
-If a SQL query exceeds the memory budget, the node spills intermediate execution results to disk.
+If the queries running on the node exceed the memory budget, the node spills intermediate execution results to disk.
 The